JPLee01/pandas-project/README.md

 * saves a histogram of each variable to png files, and
 * outputs a scatter plot of each pair of variables.

-##  5 Previous Case Studies of the Data
+##  5 Previous Case Studies of the Data Set
 ------------------------------------------------------------------------------------------------
 Through an oline search it can be seen that a number of previous iterations of the analysis of the data have taken place.
 These include programs written in Python as well as other computing language.
 Previous iteration referenced in the sutdy of this project were the works of Venkata Sai Reddy Avuluri<sup>[3](#myfootnote3)</sup> and Oluwasogo Oluwafemi Ogundowole<sup>[4](#myfootnote4)</sup> on Medium who demonstrates the use of Pandas, Numpy, Matplotlib and Seaborn for management of the Iris Data.
 As well as Binu<sup>[5](#myfootnote5)</sup> on Kaggle who demonstrates in further detail the visualisations which can be created from the Iris Data using Seaborn and Matplotlib.